-Ray is joined by innovative thinker Perry Marshall to discuss his bold take on the Pareto Principle, the importance of the things we don’t pay attention to, and the impact faith has on everyday life.
+Innovative thinker Perry Marshall discusses his bold take on the Pareto Principle, the importance of the things we don’t pay attention to, and the impact faith has on everyday life.

 Perry Marshall is one of the most sought after business consultants in the world, endorsed in FORBES and INC Magazine.
 He is the owner of Perry S. Marshall & Assoiates and founded the $10 million Evolution 2.0 Prize, the world’s largest science prize.

 His reinvention of the Pareto Principle is published in Harvard Business Review.
 NASA’s Jet Propulsion Labs at the California Institute of Technology uses his 80/20 Curve as a productivity tool.
 Perry also wrote the Ultimate Guide to Google AdWords, the best-selling book on internet advertising, that laid the foundation for the $100 billion Pay Per Click industry.